Cray-HPE/docs-csm/troubleshooting/BMC_SSH_key_manual_fixup.md

 # Manual SSH Key Setting Process

-If for whatever reason this script fails, SSH keys can be set manually using the following process:
+SSH keys can be set manually using the following process:

 1. Save the public SSH key for the root user.